Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 • Apply rust inhibitors or anti-corrosion sprays quarterly in humid or coastal areas.

-• Use galvanized or powder-coated shutters where possible.
+• Choose galvanised or powder-coated shutters where possible.

-• Keep shutters dry and clean to prevent moisture accumulation.
+• Keep shutters clean and dry to reduce moisture buildup.

 DIY Rust Removal and Treatment Methods